 Customers want to know what your products look like before they buy them.
 If you're showcasing your products on the homepage, make sure to use clean, high-quality, appealing shots.
 They grab ahold of your customers' attention and form their first impressions of your brand.
 According to a survey conducted by Splash Lite, more than half of online shoppers believe that prod photos are more important than product information, reviews or ratings.

-Just by looking at Coaxsher's homepage, you can see that only high quality images of their products are being used.
-Having high quality images like these reflect how professional your brand is, and compels customers to stay on your site to browse longer.
+Just by looking at Coaxsher's homepage, you can see that they only use high-quality images of their products.
+Having high-quality images like these reflect how professional your brand is, and compels customers to stay on your site to browse longer.
 Having low quality images translate to having a low quality brand, which can reduce sales and higher your return rate.

 There are many ways where you can take some great photos with just your smartphone.